davletovb/neva/README.md

   still at-least-once when retries are enabled, so retry-safe failures or idempotent external side effects are recommended.
-Recovery policy/state are runtime-only and remain configured on the receiving environment across checkpoint restore rather than being serialized.
+Recovery policy/state are runtime-only and remain configured on the receiving environment across checkpoint restore rather than being serialized. `replay_failure(record)` uses the same configured recovery policy as a normal selected turn.
+A successfully recovered turn's recorded scheduler latency covers the complete turn attempt window, including retry backoff.
   Telemetry omits raw prompts and completions unless `include_content=True`.
 This is not protection against prompt injection, unauthorized tool use, or account-wide overspend.
 Tools